Haaaaron/Mandelbrot-Zoom/README.md

 # Getting started
 All commands will be excecuted in the root directory of the project

-## Creating fortran to python excecutable:
+## Creating Fortran to python excecutable:

 Note that you will need a fortran compiler to create the excecutable.
 (Tested with gfortran https://gcc.gnu.org/wiki/GFortran)